openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"In addition to supporting file system capabilities (fate#307254) Iâ€™ve also updated the permissions handling in 11.4 slightly.
+"In addition to supporting file system capabilities (fate#307254) I’ve also updated the permissions handling in 11.4 slightly.

  There have been complaints that every SuSEconfig run also calls SuSEconfig.permissions which leads to changed file permissions at unexpected times.
-Therefore Iâ€™ve modified SuSEconfig.permissions to only actually set permissions when called explicitly (ie SuSEconfig â€“module permissions).
-When called by a generic SuSEconfig run SuSEconfig.permissions now only shows files with wrong permissions but doesnâ€™t actually fix them anymore. (...)"
+Therefore I’ve modified SuSEconfig.permissions to only actually set permissions when called explicitly (ie SuSEconfig –module permissions).
+When called by a generic SuSEconfig run SuSEconfig.permissions now only shows files with wrong permissions but doesn’t actually fix them anymore. (...)"